Hey, it's me. I'm the pharmacist.

 Hydrolyzed collagen is a term you will have no doubt seen littering the internet.
 Native collagen, which is typically much larger (a factor of 100x heavier than hydrolyzed collagen) and less bioavailable (your body can absorb less native collagen), is much harder for our bodies to absorb.
 By breaking down the collagen using hydrolysis, we can access a greater proportion of it, making it more compatible for our bodies.

-There are several studies demonstrating its ability to improve skin health, recover lost cartilage, aid in joint pain, and may play a role in bone density (particularly in postmenopausal women).
+There are several studies demonstrating its ability to improve skin elasticity, skin health, recover lost cartilage, aid in joint pain, and may play a role in bone density (particularly in postmenopausal women).
 It’s also an essential building block of healthy hair, providing necessary protein components for the keratin structure which forms strong hair.

 One type of collagen in particular, Collagen VI, is present in high amounts in the skin and scalp, and is deposited in hair follicles, and evidence suggests that collagen VI could be a potential therapeutic target for hair loss and other skin-related diseases.